Assam State Museum: Collections

 The library in Assam State Museum was established in 1985 and is rich in its stenographic collections.
 There are various periodicals, journals and books relating to art, culture, mythology, biography, encyclopedic works and even the Asiatic Society journals of the country.

 Visiting Hours

-The museum remains open 06 days from 10:00am – 5:00pm during summers and from 10:00am – 4:30pm during winters except on Mondays; 2nd and 4th Saturday and Government Holidays.Currently due to COVID-19 pandemic the museum is temporarily closed for public.
+The museum remains open 06 days from 10:00am – 5:00pm during summers and from 10:00am – 4:30pm during winters except on Mondays; 2nd and 4th Saturday and Government Holidays.